jasonli-git/housing-intelligence/ROADMAP.md

 so hashing raw floats marks nearly every region stale on every run and pays to rewrite prose that reads identically.

+**The preference list in Milestone 12 is a durability mechanism, not a tuning knob.**
+Pinning generation to one hosted model reintroduces, as a vendor dependency, exactly the single point of failure that running locally never had.
+The list resolves at generation time to the first available candidate and ends at the local runtime, so no vendor decision can stop `hip explain` from running.
+Two rules keep it from becoming a back door around Milestone 8's discipline: only benchmarked models are eligible for the list, and hosted identifiers are pinned to explicit versions rather than to moving aliases — a withdrawn pin fails loudly and falls through, where a repointed alias would change published prose with nothing in the output to show it had happened.

 **Milestone 13 follows 12 rather than preceding it.** Citation binding is deterministic and model-independent, so either order works mechanically.
 It is scheduled second because Milestone 12 measures the hosted candidates' fabrication rate against the